-Online poker has also attracted people who may have otherwise not ever tried their hand (pun intended) at the game.
+Online poker sites like Arkadium have also attracted people who may have otherwise not ever tried their hand (pun intended) at the game.
 People who might not like the social aspect of traditional live poker.
 Those who may just want to practise or play at lower stakes.
 With the numerous types of online poker rooms available, there’s something for everyone’s player type – and at any time of day they might want to play!

 Technique and Method

 The quality of the poker we play has become vastly greater thanks to technology – and I don’t mean to say that 888poker’s slick Texas Hold’Em tournaments are superior to the type of poker you’d play with an old deck of cards and plastic chips.
 What I’m referring to is the quality of players.
 Whereas in the past, skill came with experience – it is now easier than ever for an amateur player to read up on tips and tricks to improve their game play.

 The internet has made available a wealth of information on the psychology of poker; how to read your opponent by spotting their ‘tell’, or how to manipulate them.
 The internet has also offered advice on poker bankroll management, on how to stay concentrated on strenuous games, on how to calculate odds and on what poker variants one can choose between.
 Before the internet, you would have to employ a mentor or read a book to study poker–countless free poker tools, guides, and courses are now just a mere click away.